Abh9999/LLM_telebot/README.md

 # Local AI Assistant Prototype 🤖

-A lightweight, secure, and locally hosted AI chatbot interface built with Python.
+A Secure, and locally hosted AI chatbot interface built with Python.

 ## 🎯 Project Overview
 This project demonstrates a **Full-Stack AI implementation** integrating a Large Language Model (LLM) with a user-friendly interface (Telegram).
 The goal was to create an AI assistant that runs **locally on consumer hardware**, ensuring data privacy and zero cloud dependency.